florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

   The size of entire plugin systems was not considered.
   However when plugins get smaller, the size of plugin systems could increase, due to logic being outsourced from plugins to the plugin system.
   Thus to optimally evaluate sizes, one should consider both the plugin size and plugin system size and not just rely on one.

+To conclude, four plugin system technologies were compared and the results visualized in a technology comparison matrix.
+While the matrix shows the strengths and weaknesses of these technologies across different criteria, there is more to consider when choosing an appropriate plugin system technology.
+In the future, additional criteria should be defined for a more accurate comparison.